Output Card Assembly Guide

 - The port expander sets the base of the corresponding Darlington Transistor Array’s input pin HIGH/LOW, which then switches the current for the corresponding output line HIGH or LOW.

-- The output voltage to the line, either 5V or 12 V, is determined by the card’s VOLTAGE selector switch.
+- The output voltage to the line, either 5V or 12 VDC, is determined by the card’s VOLTAGE selector switch.

 - The output current to the line is determined by the card’s RESISTOR BYPASS selection and corresponding line’s resistor value.